LOC Manchester

 And provides non-surgical treatment for:

 The clinic is run by Professor Saeed Forghany BSc, MSc, PhD in Orthotics & Prosthetics.
 Professor Forghany has over 24 years of experience in orthotics and immediately before joining LOC was a senior orthotist at NHS Wrexham Maelor Hospital.
-His special interests include Gait Analysis, CAD/CAM, footwear & foot orthoses and positional plagiocephaly.
+His special interests include gait analysis, CAD/CAM, footwear, foot orthoses and positional plagiocephaly.

-The combination of the two means we can produce more accurate assessments and prescriptions resulting in the production of gold standard bespoke orthotics.
 We also have access to a well-equipped and substantial workshop on site so that we can fine-tune our orthotics for optimum comfort during the original fitting and review appointments.

 Clinic Facilities:

-• Gait Laboratory - available on Wednesdays
+• Gait laboratory - available on Wednesdays

-Parking: Please park in the Frederick Road car park.
+Please park in the Frederick Road car park.
 Please wait in the waiting area and Professor Forghany will come and meet you.

 If this car park is full, please use: